Accounting for Intra-group Transactions in Separate Financial Statements

 Gain on disposal of PP&E$0.7m

-Let’s now assume that the parent sells an item of PP&E to its subsidiary for $3.5m, i.e. above its fair value.
-As in previous example, the carrying amount in parent’s books amounts to $1.3m while the fair value is estimated at $3m.
+Now, consider a scenario where the parent sells PP&E to its subsidiary for $3.5m, which is higher than its fair value.
+The PP&E’s carrying amount in the parent’s books is still $1.3m, and its fair value remains $3m.

-The subsidiary recognises the item of PP&E at fair value of $3m with an implied distribution from equity measured as the difference between the fair value of PP&E and the transaction price:
+The subsidiary recognises the PP&E at its fair value of $3m.
+The difference between this value and the transaction price is treated as an equity distribution:

 DRCR